feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 Before you can use the `useFind` and `useGet` composition functions, you'll need to [install the Vue Composition API](https://github.com/vuejs/composition-api#Installation) plugin.

+## Detour: Reading a TypeScript interface

+The next few sections show various TypeScript interfaces, which are basically shorthand descriptions of the types of data that make up a variable.
+If this is your first time, here's a quick primer as an alternative to reading the [TypeScript interface docs](https://www.typescriptlang.org/docs/handbook/interfaces.html):

+- In the [first interface example](#options), below, `UseFindOptions` is the name of the interface, similar to naming any other variable.
+When using TypeScript, you can import and pass them around like variables.
+- Each line of the interface describes a property.
+- The part before the `:` is the name of the property.
+- The part after the `:` describes what type of variable it can be.
+- You can look at any `|` after the `:` as a conditional "or"
+- Any property followed by a `?` is optional.
+- Any property not followed by a `?` is required.

 ## useFind <Badge text="3.0.0+" />

 The `useFind` utility reduces boilerplate for querying with fall-through cache and realtime updates.
 To get started with it you provide a `model` class and a computed `params` object.